dd86k/dd86/README.md

 dd-dos aims to be a simple emulation layer, like NTVDM, as a multi-platform virtual machine.

 Interested?
-Head over to the [Wiki](https://github.com/dd86k/dd-dos/wiki).
+The [Wiki](https://github.com/dd86k/dd-dos/wiki) is here for you!

+The Wiki also contains the DD-DOS Technical Reference Manual.

 # Credits